Israeli champion of Palestinian and women's rights dies

 Aloni founded a civil libertarian faction in the 1970's after quitting then Prime Minister Golda Meir's Labour party in a dispute over religious influence in government.
 Her movement evolved into a tiny party that is still in Israel's parliament.

-Born in Tel Aviv, Aloni had advocated the formation of a Palestinian state on land captured by Israel during the 1967 war, long before a Washington-brokered peace process that is still searching for an elusive deal.
+Born in Tel Aviv, Aloni had advocated the formation of a Palestinian state in land captured by Israel during the 1967 war, long before the sides launched a Washington-brokered peace process that is still searching for an elusive deal.

 Aloni continued her activism long past her retirement from politics in 1996, demanding at a 2011 Tel Aviv peace rally "the complete end of occupation."